Phase Transitions of Spectral Initialization for High-Dimensional Nonconvex Estimation: Discussion

 \emph{Universality and more realistic sensing vectors.} Our asymptotic analysis assumes that the sensing vectors are real-valued i.i.d.
 Gaussian random vectors.
 Numerical simulations seem to suggest that the theoretical predictions given in Theorem~\ref{thm:cos2} remain valid for more general random measurement ensembles and for complex-valued sensing vectors.
 To demonstrate this, we show in \fref{universality} the results of applying the spectral method to estimate a $64 \times 64$ \emph{cameraman} image from phaseless measurements under Poisson noise:

 where the bound $\ub$ is set to 5 and $\norm{\vxi}$ is normalized to 1 in our simulations.
 Two measurement ensembles are considered: real-valued sensing vectors whose elements are independent Rademacher ($\pm 1$) random variables, and complex-valued sensing vectors with elements drawn from the complex Gaussian distribution $\mathcal{N}(0, \tfrac{1}{2}) + j \mathcal{N}(0, \tfrac{1}{2})$.
-We see from the figure that the theoretical predictions (the solid lines) have excellent agreement with simulation results for this moderately-sized problem, even though the sensing vectors are non-Gaussian.
+We see from the figure that the theoretical predictions (the solid lines) have excellent agreement with simulation results for this moderately-sized problem, even though the sensing vectors can be non-Gaussian.
 Rigorously establishing the validity of our asymptotic predictions without the Gaussian assumption will be an important future work.
+Thanks to the deterministic characterization given in Proposition~\ref{prop:fixed_point}, this task boils down to showing that the result of Proposition~\ref{prop:spike_pop} still holds when the sensing matrix consists of i.i.d. entries drawn from more general distributions.
 A related but more ambitious line of work will be to characterize the performance of the spectral method for structured and more practical sensing ensembles such as the coded diffraction scheme for phase retrieval with random modulation patterns.